sico/Slides-for-Wordpress/slides-gallery/readme.txt

 == F.A.Q. ==

 = How do I change the layout =
-Most of the design, you have to do using CSS.
-Fortunately there are lots of classes to hook into.
+You can choose one of the predefined themes, and edit the layout yourself in the CSS folder for the respective theme.
+Alternately, you can choose "Manual", set all of the options yourself, and edit the CSS in your main CSS files.

-= How do I change the image and thumbnail sizes = Carousel Gallery uses the Wordpress Media settings for this (Settings -> Media).
+= How do I change the image and thumbnail sizes = Slides Gallery uses the Wordpress Media settings for this (Settings -> Media).

-Since version 1.5, you can also add the width/height of thumbnails in the Carousel Gallery options page.
-These are, however, scaled down using CSS, and could suffer in quality.
+You can control which image size is used in the settings page for the plugin.

 == Screenshots ==